 Do You Need To Install a Carbon Monoxide Detector In Your Home?

-A carbon monoxide detector, along with the above tips, is the best prevention against carbon monoxide poisoning.
-A carbon monoxide detector alarm will sound off the moment carbon monoxide levels inside your home reach an abnormal level.
+A carbon monoxide detector and the above tips are the best prevention against carbon monoxide poisoning.
+A carbon monoxide detector alarm will sound off when carbon monoxide levels inside your home are abnormal.
 In addition, regular maintenance of your furnace will provide additional protection for the upcoming winter.
-Thomas Hoffmann Air Conditioning & Heating LLC, a St. Louis HVAC company with more than 30 years experience, can provide all your HVAC maintenance needs.
+Thomas Hoffmann Air Conditioning & Heating LLC, a St. Louis HVAC company with over 30 years of experience, can provide all your HVAC maintenance needs.